JoeyCheung/.Macfiles/README.md

 # Next steps

-- Put in dotfiles for zsh
-- Put in dotfiles for vim including vundle
+- Put in .vim including vundle and c-tags folder